malscan/malscan/README.md

 ## Changelog

+#### Version 1.5.1
+*Release: June 16, 2015*
+* Bugfix: Corrected a bug with update.sh causing a fatal error.
+* Updated: Added output identifying when different scan types are starting, for more verbose and informative output.
+* Updated: Incremented the version in malscan.sh
+* Updated: Removed the version information in the comment header in install.sh, added a Since version header instead.
+* Updated: Removed the output text from the freshclam updater, which was getting too messy.
+* Updated: Added a warning in update.sh indicating the now-silent freshclam update portion can take a long time.

 #### Version 1.5.0
 *Release: June 1, 2015*
 * Feature: Added automated whitelisting of file trees for known clean files (such as imports from development enviroments or fresh installs)